ColleagueRiley/X11-Drag-n-Drop/README.md

 const Atom XdndActionCopy = XInternAtom(display, "XdndActionCopy", False);
 ```

-The `text/uri-list` and `text/plain` atoms needed for checking the format of the drop data.
+The `text/uri-list` and `text/plain` atoms are needed to check the format of the drop data.

 ```c
 const Atom XtextUriList = XInternAtom((Display*) display, "text/uri-list", False);